blender/blender/doc/python_api/rst/bge.logic.rst

 .. function:: getAverageFrameRate()

-   Gets the estimated average framerate
+   Gets the estimated/average framerate for all the active scenes, not only the current scene.

    :return: The estimed average framerate in frames per second
    :rtype: float